THE RED WAGON

 she had already prayed for me

-before I even knew I needed it.
+before I even knew I needed one.

-That dropped me.
+That undid me.

 It still took time.